yasufadhili/knox_auth/README.md

 # Project Documentation: Knox Auth

+Project To handle users in a Django API

 ## Overview - The users App

 The "Users" app is a Django application designed for user management and user-related features.
 It includes functionalities such as user registration, user profiles, user relationships (followers and following), and user authentication using [Django Rest Knox](https://jazzband.github.io/django-rest-knox/).
 This documentation provides a detailed guide on how to use the "Users" app and its API endpoints.